 Fife Birds (2013), Charlotte Lorimer, Private Collection, Photo: © Charlotte Lorimer

-When Sir Robert Stodart Lorimer became a fellow of the Royal Institute of British Architects in 1906, his brother John Henry made a copy of his 1886 painting.
-Robert’s son Christopher was there when his uncle John completed the copy.
-John Henry reportedly described the two paintings as “two peas in a pod.”
+When Sir Robert Stodart Lorimer became a fellow of the Royal Institute of British Architects in 1906, his brother John Henry made a copy of the portrait he made twenty years earlier.
+He reportedly described the two paintings as “two peas in a pod.”

-His mother Hannah made a copy of the portrait by Sir Henry Raeburn of her grandfather Robert Stodart, who patented the first British grand piano in 1771.
-A Stodart piano came to Kellie when her grandson Hew was living there.
+His sister Lorrie made a copy of the portrait by Sir Henry Raeburn of her great grandfather Robert Stodart, who patented the first British grand piano in 1771.
+A Stodart piano came to Kellie when Hew Lorimer was living there.
 The piano had been found in the stables at Wemyss Castle and exchanged for the pony trap which had been the only transport from Kellie during WWII.

 Copy of Madonna of the Magnificat, Sandro Botticelli, Kellie Castle, Photo: © National Trust for Scotland

 Sir Robert Stodart Lorimer (1905), John Henry Lorimer, Royal Institute of British Architects, Photo: © Royal Institute of British Architects